Strategies To Crack Short Passages In Reading Comprehension Of GRE

 As you read the passage actively, focus on the main idea, and make proper notes in the scratch paper will be provided to you.
 Focus on the transitions to identify the most important details in the passage.
 Make notes using keywords, symbols or abbreviations.

-9. AVOID ANSWER CHOICES WHICH ARE TOO BROAD OR TOO SPECIFIC.
+9. AVOID ANSWER CHOICES WHICH ARE TOO BROAD OR TOO SPECIFIC

 If the author in the passage has generalized something and the option tends to be too specific or vice versa, it is mostly a trap answer choice.
-Be careful with answer choices that use words like only, never, always, hardly, completely, etc. There’s usually an exception to the rule
+Be careful with answer choices that use words like only, never, always, hardly, completely, etc. There’s usually an exception to the rule.

-10. DON’T ASSUME THINGS WITHOUT A PROPER BASE.
+10. DON’T ASSUME THINGS WITHOUT A PROPER BASE

 An inference is different from an assumption.
-An inference is a deduction which is made using the information that has been explicitly stated in the passage, but an assumption might involve bringing in information not related to the passage or information related to your subjective opinions.
+An inference is a deduction that is made using the information that has been explicitly stated in the passage, but an assumption might involve bringing in information not related to the passage or information related to your subjective opinions.
 If your assumption does not have a concrete base from the passage, it is better not to go by it.